 The other day I watched Free Solo, Alex Honnold’s movie, with a friend.
-In the middle of the film is a scene where he starts the ascent but then bails out when he reaches the Freerider slab-pitch.
+It’s breathtaking and my palms were sweaty for 90% of the movie, definitely In the middle of the film is a scene where he starts the ascent but then bails out when he reaches the Freerider slab-pitch.
 Slab routes can be a bitch, and you have to be confident about your chosen path if you have a wet slab without many holds.
 To answer the question of down climbing, we split it into two parts:

 - How do climbers get back down when free soloing?
 When they climb long free solos like in Yosemite (Half-Dome etc.), they usually hike back down.
 These mountains are accessible via hiking routes.
 On shorter routes it is not uncommon for them to downclimb, there are videos where you see Alex Honnold do this.